-The proof is similar to the previous proposition.
-It is worth noting that in this case always there is a direct summand of $M$ of the types $\mathfrak{b}$ or $\mathfrak{c}$, and thus we will not use the invariant (iii) of Theorem \ref{invariant sums} in counting non-isomorphic lattices. \end{proof}
+The proof is similar to the previous propositions.
+It is worth noting that in this case there is always a direct summand of $M$ of type $\mathfrak{b}$ or $\mathfrak{c}$, and thus we will not use invariant (iii) of Theorem \ref{invariant sums} when counting non-isomorphic lattices. \end{proof}